 Where to stay in Ho Chi Minh City

-For location, you cannot beat staying in District One in Ho Chi Minh City.
+For the location, you cannot beat staying in District One in Ho Chi Minh City.
 Most of the top attractions in Hanoi are in walking distance of District One.

 For 5-star luxury accommodation, we stayed at the Pullman Saigon Centre Hotel.
 You can read our review below: